vlasky/pdf-reader-mcp/memory-bank/progress.md

 - **Per-Source Pages:** Logic now handles `pages` parameter within the source loop.
 Testing different combinations of sources with and without `pages` is important.
-- **Test Coverage:** Current test coverage is minimal; more tests are needed for core functionality.
+- **Test Coverage:** Core functionality is now covered by tests.
+Coverage can be expanded further if specific complex PDF scenarios arise.